Better experience in portrait mode.

 Review 'SORE: WIFE FROM THE FUTURE': Tempted to Give a Perfect Score Dion Wiyoko - Sheila Dara (cr: Youtube Cerita Films)

 The Indonesian film industry is once again presented with an interesting offering.
-A film titled 'SORE: WIFE FROM THE FUTURE' has been gracing Indonesian cinemas since last week.
+A film titled 'SORE: WIFE FROM THE FUTURE' has graced Indonesian cinemas since last week.

 'SORE: WIFE FROM THE FUTURE' is an adaptation of a web series of the same name that was released in 2017.